nathanael-fijalkow/TheoretiCS_doc/editors-in-chief.md

 <img src="Editor_mailing.svg" alt="Editor mailing" width="400"/>

-Change the subject and fill the message (see picture below), according to the text that follows, filling in the blanks XX, YY, and ZZ, and changing your signature:
+Change the subject and fill the message (see picture below), according to the text that follows, filling in the blanks NN, XX, YY, and ZZ, adding the date, and changing your signature:

 <img src="Email_to_editors.png" alt="Email to editors" height="400"/>

 ```
 --------- VERSION FOR HANDLING EDITOR ------

-Subject: TheoretiCS #**N**: Handling editor
+Subject: TheoretiCS #**NN**: Handling editor

 TITLE: **XX**